 thology.
 There appears to be a significant improvement in the diagnostic accuracy for fetal brain pathology, both developmental and acquired, though there is a wide range to the quoted benefits.
 Many studies published so far have been biased by their recruitment patterns, such as "difficult cases" based on complicated pathology or unfavorable viewing conditions for sonography.
 The extra diagnostic yield for detecting CNS abnormalities in iuMR varies in most published series on the basis of their recruitment patterns.
-Our early studies quoted an improved diagnostic accuracy in 48% of unselected fetal brain referrals.2 Our next contribution to the literature deliberately selected fetuses with isolated VM diagnosed on sonography under good viewing conditions.3 As expected in that situation, we showed a lower overall extra pick-up rate of relevant brain pathology (17% of cases) compared with "difficult cases."
+Our early studies quoted an improved diagnostic accuracy in 48% of unselected fetal brain referrals.2 Our next contribution to the literature deliberately selected fetuses with isolated VM diagnosed on sonography under good viewing conditions.
+As expected in that situation, we showed a lower overall extra pick-up rate of relevant brain pathology (17% of cases) compared with "difficult cases."
 In both of those studies, however, multifetal pregnancies were specifically excluded.
-There has been less published work on fetal spine pathology in singleton pregnancies, but our experience is that the added value of iuMR following sonography is less for the spine than it is for the brain.10

-Most publications about the use of iuMR for multifetal pregnancies have either been case reports or small case series.
-The work is relevant, however, because of the increasing proportion of multifetal pregnancies (primarily as a result of assisted reproductive techniques)11 and the increased risk of abnormalities within multifetal pregnancies.
-The 2 publications with the largest number of cases have primarily concentrated on acquired pathology secondary to the multifetal pregnancy per se.^{8,9} Kline-Fath et al8 described 37 multifetal pregnancies, 25 of which had twin-twin transfusion syndrome, and the authors concluded that iuMR had advantages over sonography in defining ischemic lesions complicating those pregnancies.
-Hu et al9 studied 32 women with multifetal pregnancies with a wider range of pathology, most of which was acquired, including cases of twin-twin transfusion syndrome and co-twin demise with embolic disease to the survivor.
+There has been less published work on fetal spine pathology in singleton pregnancies, but our experience is that the added value of iuMR following sonography is less for the spine than it is for the brain.
+10 sisted reproductive techniques) and the increased risk of abnormalities within multifetal pregnancies.
+The 2 publications with the largest number of cases have primarily concentrated on acquired pathology secondary to the multifetal pregnancy per se.
+Kline-Fath et al described 37 multifetal pregnancies, 25 of which had twin-twin transfusion syndrome, and the authors concluded that iuMR had advantages over sonography in defining ischemic lesions complicating those pregnancies.
+Hu et al studied 32 women with multifetal pregnancies with a wider range of pathology, most of which was acquired, including cases of twin-twin transfusion syndrome and co-twin demise with embolic disease to the survivor.
 Their conclusions were similar to those of Kline-Fath et al.